battila7/burette/examples.md

 At this point, it can be clear why we needed shape matching.
 Numbers and interval objects coexist in the same `Solution` so we must prevent the case when a `Reagent` receives an element of an unexpected type or form.

 After the generation phase is done, we use the same sieve reaction as in the *sieve* program.

+`Solution.seq()` is used to create the program, but we cannot call `react()` on it directly.
+First we have to set its shape validator to `validator()`.
+However that's not enough.
+Subsolutions will still use the default validator.
+To solve this issue we just need to call `applyValidatorToSubsolutions()` in order to set `validator()` as the shape validator function of the subsolutions.

 ## [fib-tropes](https://github.com/battila7/burette/blob/develop/examples/fib-tropes.js)